vEnhance/web.evanchen.cc/input/faq-personal.md

 ### {{ faq("P-8", "Pronouns?") }}

-Don't care, say whatever you want.
-Most people just use he/him.
+Don't care, use whatever comes naturally to you.

 ### {{ faq("P-9", "Gender identity?") }}